-CPA Australia and the Tax Academy of Singapore have agreed to jointly develop the Singapore Taxation segment, Singapore Taxation: Policy, Law, and Application, under the CPA Program.
-This is the first local variant of the taxation segment in the CPA Program.
-This segment enables individuals to acquire leading-edge specialised training in the area of Singapore taxation.
+CPA Australia and the Tax Academy of Singapore have agreed to jointly develop the Singapore Taxation subject, under the CPA Program.
+This subject enables individual candidates to acquire leading-edge specialised training in the area of Singapore taxation.

-The Tax Academy of Singapore is a collaboration between the Inland Revenue Authority of Singapore, the international accounting firms comprising Deloitte & Touche, Ernst & Young, KPMG and PwC, the Institute of Certified Public Accountants of Singapore and the Law Society of Singapore.
-It was established as a non-profit institution to raise the professional competency of the tax community and to develop Singapore into a regional tax knowledge hub.
+The Tax Academy of Singapore is a collaboration between the Inland Revenue Authority of Singapore, the international accounting firms comprising Deloitte & Touche, Ernst & Young, KPMG and PwC, the Institute of Singapore Chartered Accountants and the Law Society of Singapore.
+It is established as a non-profit institution to raise the professional competency of the tax community and to develop Singapore into a regional tax knowledge hub.

 The Singapore Taxation segment is open to all professional level candidates.
 However, individuals must be able to sit the exam in Singapore.
 Additionally, valuable tutorials which support this segment are only held in Singapore.

 The Singapore Taxation exam consists of 100 per cent written response questions.
-The exam for the Singapore Taxation segment is closed book.
-Individuals can only bring the tax acts recommended in the study guide into the exam hall.
+The exam for the Singapore Taxation subject is closed book.
+Individuals can only bring the approved tax acts recommended in the study guide into the exam.

 The Singapore Taxation exam is only held in Singapore.